gnebbia/vim_notes/README.md

 * `:%s/^@//n` "counts how many lines start with the character @
 * `g<c-g>` "shows detailed status on the current line/column/word
 * `:oldf` "lists recently opened files
+* `:scr`  "list of sourced file, this is instead useful to debug vim

 ## Keymaps